-If you want to hire a dog trainer for a private consultation, especially if you are dealing with problem behaviours, we can suggest two in the Newcastle area:
+If you want to hire a dog trainer for a private lesson or consultation, especially if you are dealing with problem behaviours, we recommend these in the Newcastle and Lake Macquarie area:

 There are lots of free resources on the web.
 Check out these excellent web sites:

 Clickety Clips - A collection of all the best dog training videos on the web in one place!
 Sorted into logical categories so you can find what you want.
 Plus information about dog care, dog body language, how dogs learn, etc. Your first place to go when you need help training your dog.

 Dogmantics - An amazing site with loads of dog training videos and information including the basics, tricks, and problem solving.

 Training Videos by Victoria Stillwell - learn all the basics to have a well mannered dog, including walking nicely on a loose lead, come when called, puppy socialisation, impulse control, introducing dogs to each other, and much more.